Special Educational Needs

 To make your space extra sensational, you could include some special features or apparatus either as a focal point in the centre of the space, or set aside in a specific sensory activity area.

-Water is an awesome sensory element to engage all five of a child’s senses.
+Water is an awesome sensory element to engage all five of a child’s senses and develop a wide variety of different skills (hence why water play is important).
 You can include stationary water with options to dip hands or float objects in a Water Table.

 Even better, moving water which moves through a series of pools or funnels creates added visual and audible interest and options for water play.
 Have you ever noticed how things smell different when they are wet?
 Soak some grass and give it a try!